Daniel J. Frey

 If what I believe harms someone in any way, does it truly stand for the common good?

-Doing right, doing good never harms anything or anyone.
+Doing right, doing good, never harms anything or anyone.

 Separating families at the border causes harm.